Lexington Herald-Leader: Office and production plant

 The Herald-Leader's new office and production plant facility was completed in September 1980 at a cost of $23 million.
 It was a 158990 sqft structure that featured 14 Goss Metro offset presses that had the capacity to produce 600,000 newspapers in a typical week.

 The plant is on a 6 acre lot at the corner of East Main Street and Midland.
 The $23 million cost was divided into $7,804,000 for architecture, $750,000 for interiors and $8,500,000 for production equipment and presses.

-In June 2016, it was announced that the Herald-Leader would cease its printing operations in Lexington, passing that role to Louisville-based Gannett Publishing Services.
+In June 2016, it was announced that the Herald-Leader would cease its printing operations in Lexington, contracting them out to Gannett from the Louisville facilities for the Courier Journal.
 As a result of the move, 25 full-time and 4 part-time employees would be laid-off.
 It was also announced that the plant would be put up for sale, with the Fayette County property valuation administrator assessing the property at $6.84 million for tax purposes.
 The first issue of the Louisville-printed Herald-Leader published on August 1, 2016.
 The last issue of the Lexington Herald-Leader to be printed in Lexington was printed on July 31, 2016.
 It marked the end of 229 years of newspaper printing in Lexington.
+In turn, the Louisville facility was shut down in 2021 as part of Gannett's own consolidation of its printing facilities, and like the Courier Journal, the paper is now printed out-of-state in Tennessee from the Knoxville News Sentinel's facility, meaning that stories and sports scores occurring in the early evening are not within the print edition.

 The Herald-Leader building has been proposed as a new city hall for the Lexington-Fayette Urban County Government.
 Remaining staff will be relocated to a smaller office space upon the sale of the building.

+On August 5, 2024, the print edition was reduced to being printed on Wednesday, Friday and Sunday, with carrier delivery being discontinued for mail delivery exclusively.